keyboardDrummer/typeless/README.md

  */
 function fibonacci(n) {
   n
-  // On hover over n, the documentation 'the fibonacci number to compute' is shown together with example values 2 and 3.
+  // On hover, the documentation 'the fibonacci number to compute' is shown together with example values 2 and 3.

   n = 4
   // On hover over n, the documentation 'the fibonacci number to compute' is shown together with example value 4.